oddbird/oddleventy/content/blog/2023/web-platform-tests-polyfills.md

-By using [BrowserStack](https://www.browserstack.com/) and [Selenium](https://selenium.dev), we can spawn instances of all browsers and point them to the relevant WPT.
-We recommend using an asynchronous approach to run the browsers because the total number of test runs is the product of all relevant WPT and browser versions (rows times columns).
-For our test suite of 71 WPT and 12 browser versions, that results in 852 runs, so the speed boost from running multiple browsers at once is a welcome addition.
+By using [BrowserStack](https://www.browserstack.com/) and [Selenium](https://selenium.dev), we can spawn instances of all browsers and point them to the relevant test.
+We recommend using an asynchronous approach to run the browsers because the total number of test runs is the product of all relevant tests and browser versions (rows times columns).
+For our test suite of 71 tests and 12 browser versions, that results in 852 runs, so the speed boost from running multiple browsers at once is a welcome addition.

 ### Step 5: Gather Test Results